DivyCodes8/Vantage/README.md

 Vantage runs two things side by side:

-1. **Vision loop** — watches the webcam, detects objects with YOLOE-26 (open-vocabulary detector), generates a scene caption with Florence-2, and writes everything to a `room_state.json` file.
+1. **Vision loop.** Watches the webcam, detects objects with YOLOE-26 (open-vocabulary detector), generates a scene caption with Florence-2, and writes everything to a `room_state.json` file.
-2. **Voice agent** — listens to your spoken question via Nemotron ASR, reasons about the room using the latest `room_state.json`, and speaks the answer back via Gradium TTS.
-It never invents objects — it only answers from what the camera actually saw.
+2. **Voice agent.** Listens to your spoken question via Nemotron ASR, reasons about the room using the latest `room_state.json`, and speaks the answer back via Gradium TTS.
+It never invents objects.
+It only answers from what the camera actually saw.

 The two processes are fully independent.
-The voice agent reads a plain JSON file; no vision models are loaded into the voice pipeline.
+The voice agent reads a plain JSON file, and no vision models are loaded into the voice pipeline.

 ---